miwurster/mesog-jms/README.md

 ## Messaging‐based Special Offer Gadget (MeSOG) Shop

-> Lab exercise of [Loose Coupling & Messaging](http://www.iaas.uni-stuttgart.de/lehre/vorlesung) lecture.
+> Lab exercise of lecture [Loose Coupling and Message-based Integration](http://www.iaas.uni-stuttgart.de/lehre/vorlesung/aktuell/vorlesungen/lcm/) at the University of Stuttgart.

 This is a very simple, command-line based shop implementation.
 We are using **Apache ActiveMQ** and **JMS** for messaging and **Spring** and **Spring Boot** as our application framework.